zaidalhuda/Computer-Vision-from-Scratch-Foundations-Practicals/README.md

 - ✅ **Stay current** with latest architectures like Vision Transformers
 - ✅ **Apply CV** to diverse domains: detection, segmentation, generation

-## 🎯 Learning Outcomes

-By completing this course, you will:

-- ✅ **Master the fundamentals** of computer vision and deep learning
-- ✅ **Build production-ready** CV models from scratch
-- ✅ **Deploy models** to cloud, mobile, and edge devices
-- ✅ **Handle real-world challenges** like bias, data quality, and scaling
-- ✅ **Stay current** with latest architectures like Vision Transformers
-- ✅ **Apply CV** to diverse domains: detection, segmentation, generation

 ## 📈 Progress Tracking